robinmordasiewicz/f5-cnf-lab/index.rst

    policies/index.rst
    cicd/index.rst

-.. sidebar:: Optional Sidebar Title
+.. sidebar:: Title
-   :subtitle: Optional Sidebar Subtitle
+   :subtitle: Subtitle

    Subsequent indented lines comprise the body of the sidebar, and are interpreted as body elements.

-.. container:: hero-header
+.. container:: hero-header-image

-   F5 Cloud Native network functions.
+   F5 Cloud Native Functions

+.. container:: hero-header-block

+   Unleash the power of Kubernetes

 .. mermaid::
    :caption: Figure 5: Pods in Zones